MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 ```

 ## Namespaces
 A namespace is required.
 It prefixes the name of all types defined in the scope of the namespace block with the namespace name.
 A namespace can also contain subordinate namespace declarations.
-The name of types declared in a subordinate namespace scope have a prefix of all the containing namespace names.
+The name of types defined in a subordinate namespace scope have a prefix of all the containing namespace names.

-The examples below are two ways of declaring the same **Windows.Foundation.Uri** class.
+The examples below are two ways of declaring the same **Windows.Foundation.Uri** class (as you can see, periods separate the levels of nested namespaces).

 ```idl
 namespace Windows.Foundation